- 16 Feb 2022

 John Hall is a specialist asbestos solicitor with over twenty years’ experience acting on the behalf of victims of asbestos disease, first as a partner with a national trade union law firm and as head of accidents and injuries here at Trethowans.

-Benefits for asbestos-related illnesses
+Benefits and asbestos compensation for asbestos-related illnesses

 Industrial Injuries Disablement Benefit (IIDB)